 Date of Birth 08/06/1975

-One of the most awe-inspiring careers in modern-day football, Mark Ricciuto played for the Adelaide Football Club from 1992 to 2007.
-It was his tenacious work ethic and sheer natural talent that captured some of the most esteemed awards and honours surrounding the sport of AFL.
+Mark Ricciuto played for the Adelaide Football Club from 1992 to 2007 during which time he completed one of the most awe-inspiring careers in modern-day football, It was his tenacious work ethic and sheer natural talent that captured some of the most esteemed awards and honours available in the AFL.

 Back and leg injuries restricted him in his last two seasons, but he starred in his 300th game before becoming the then Club game record holder (312) in what turned out to be his last AFL appearance.
 When he reached 300 games and so earning AFL Life Membership, Roo became the second-youngest player to notch the milestone at 31 years, 44 days, while he reached it in the shortest period of time, 13 years and 82 days.

-Ricciuto returned to the Club in an official capacity as a Board director during the 2014 season and has been a football media presence in radio and TV for many years.
+Ricciuto returned to the Club in an official capacity as a Board director during the 2014 season.